mnjd/Weboob_accuweather/README.md

 This module uses accuweather.com weather forecasting website as backend and weather capability for weboob.
 The module is accessible through wetboobs application.

 ## Getting started
-Download the repository accuweather into your modules folder for weboob.
+Download the repository accuweather into your modules folder of weboob.
 Make sure that the ~/.config/weboob/sources.list file has the path to the module folder.
 This is important to be able to load this new module in weboob.

 ## Prerequisites
 Install latest development branch of weboob (1.4), follow the instructions provided here: